User Manual

 ✓ ClimateModels

-1 dependency successfully precompiled in 2 seconds.
-302 already precompiled.
+6 dependencies successfully precompiled in 98 seconds.
+241 already precompiled.

-1 dependency precompiled but a different version is currently loaded.
-Restart julia to access the new version
+5 dependencies precompiled but different versions are currently loaded.
+Restart julia to access the new versions

 Info We haven't cleaned this depot up for a bit, running Pkg.gc()...